commonmark/commonmark-spec/README.md

 developers, since `scanners.c` can be provided in a released source tarball.)

-On \*nix systems, you can simply `make` and `make install`.
+If you have GNU make, you can simply `make`, `make test`, and `make install`.
 This calls [cmake] to create a `Makefile` in the `build` directory, then uses that `Makefile` to create the executable and library.

-Alternatively, you can use [cmake] manually. [cmake] knows how to create build environments for many build systems.
-For example, to create Xcode project files on OSX:
+For a more portable method, you can use [cmake] manually. [cmake] knows how to create build environments for many build systems.
+For example, on FreeBSD:

     mkdir build
     cd build
-    cmake -G Xcode ..  # optionally: -DCMAKE_INSTALL_PREFIX=path
+    cmake ..  # optionally: -DCMAKE_INSTALL_PREFIX=path
-    make               # executable will be created as build/src/cmake make install
+    make      # executable will be create as build/src/cmake make test

-To run tests:
+    make install

+Or, to create Xcode project files on OSX:

+    mkdir build
+    cd build
+    cmake -G Xcode ..
+    make
     make test
+    make install

+Tests can also be run manually on any executable `$PROG` using:

-(Or `perl runtests.pl spec.txt build/src/cmark` or, in the cmake
+    perl runtests.pl spec.txt $PROG

-build directory, `ctest -V`.)
+The GNU Makefile also provides a few other targets for developers.
 To test the shared library via a python wrapper:

     make testlib